We have reached the end of GSoC, and while the project is not quite ready for merging, I am pleased with the progress made over the past few weeks.

 For a single-user system, having a login screen just presents a barrier and time delay, this is [...]

-A quick tour of the internet and how it works.
-I aim to provide a short, but reasonably comprehensive overview of the internet.
-Aimed at people who are interested in understanding how the internet works, but don’t want to spend hours researching all the details.
+This is a quick tour of the internet and how it works.
+The aim is to provide a short, but reasonably comprehensive overview of the internet.
+It is for people who are interested in how the internet works, but don’t want to spend hours researching all the details.

 Finally, the first stable release is available to download.